ml-research/vlol-dataset-gen/README.md

   <img src="example_images/background/fisheye_scene.png" width="400"  alt="">
 </div>

-The start and stop indices parameters allow for parallelization when one dataset is established.
+The start and stop indices parameters allow for parallelization if large datasets need to be generated.
 Therefore, you need to start multiple docker containers each generation images at different indices at the dataset.
 Keep in mind to use different docker containers as the blender engine has problems to render parallel.